Full Sail Partners Blog

 • Payment Currency – the currency in which the payments are made

-• Consolidated Reporting Currency – only available in a Multicompany environment and is used to create consolidated financial statements for multiple companies that are using different functional currencies
+• Consolidated Reporting Currency – only available in a Multicompany environment and is used to create consolidated financial statements for multiple companies that are using different functional currencies currency directly through the account setup of the GL (if you specify an account currency that is different from the company’s functional currency, the account is then considered a foreign-denominated account)

-• Account Currencies – each account setup for use as a bank account and mapped to a GL code can be set to a specific currency directly through the account setup of the GL (if you specify an account currency that is different from the company’s functional currency, the account is then considered a foreign-denominated account)
+• Account Currencies – each account set for use as a bank account and mapped to a GL code can be set to a specific

 • Tax Currency – if tax auditing is enabled then a currency must be set for each tax code (this is generally the currency in which you report and pay the tax amounts to the proper tax authority)

-Furthermore, section 55-11 states that average rates used shall be appropriately weighted by the volume of functional currency transactions occurring during an accounting period.
+Furthermore, section 55-11 states that the average rates used shall be appropriately weighted by the volume of functional currency transactions occurring during an accounting period.
 In other words, to translate revenue and expense accounts for an annual period, individual revenue and expense accounts for each quarter or month may be translated at that quarter's or that month's average rate.
-The translated amounts for each quarter or month should then be combined for the annual totals.
+The translated amounts for each quarter or month should then be combined with the annual totals.

-Why Use Multicurrency in Deltek Vision?
+Why Use Multicurrency in Deltek Vantagepoint?

 Multicurrency can be used for tracking currency exchange gains and losses.
 Having foreign-denominated accounts creates the need to track gains and losses based on fluctuating exchange rates.
 For example, if a European company has a bank account denominated in United States dollars and the value of the euro rises against the United States dollar, the value in euros of that bank account balance drops.
 This results in an unrealized loss to the European company.
-Using Multicurrency allows you to use the Gains/Losses and Revaluations process in Vision to calculate and post these types of currency exchange gains and losses.
+Using Multicurrency allows you to use the Gains/Losses and Revaluations process in Vantagepoint to calculate and post these currency exchange gains and losses.
 As a result, they appear on your financial statements per the generally accepted accounting practices under which you operate.

 Latest Posts